News

 CHAMPAIGN, Ill.
-(Chambana Today) — Fergie Jenkins, the Chicago Cubs’ all-time strikeout leader and a Hall of Fame pitcher, recently sat down with our newsroom to reflect on his 21-season professional career, the evolution of Major League Baseball, and his involvement in a new documentary honoring Dick Allen, a trailblazing teammate and star of the 1960s.
+(Chambana Today) — Fergie Jenkins, the Chicago Cubs’ all-time strikeout leader and a Hall of Fame pitcher, recently sat down with our newsroom to reflect on his 21-season professional career, the evolution of Major League Baseball, and his involvement in a new documentary honoring Dick Allen, a trailblazing teammate and 1972 MVP winner with the Chicago White Sox.

 Jenkins, who spent 19 of his 21 professional seasons in the major leagues, spoke candidly about how pitching philosophy, player development, and game management have changed over time.
 He said modern baseball has shifted away from relying on starting pitchers, placing far more emphasis on bullpens.